PKB-HU/Basic-Yolo-Inference/README.md

-## YOLOv12n Real-Time Object Detection
+## Real-Time Object Detection with YOLOv12n

 This project uses the YOLOv12n model for real-time object detection via webcam, optimized for slower machines.